 Students must be enrolled in and attending at least six (6) credit hours per semester at Cowley College to receive a Stafford loan.

 Summer hours are calculated the same as any other semester.
 You still will have to have 6 hours to be eligible for a loan.

 The Pell Grant is a federal program designed to provide financial assistance to those who need it to attend post secondary educational institutions.
 The amount of the Pell Grant is determined on the basis of the resources of the student, as well as that of the student’s family.
 The Pell Grant does not require repayment.

-You will be eligible for a grant if you meet several criteria:
+You will be eligible for a grant if you meet ALL of the below criteria: